Naturally reduce your Morning Sickness

 Why does this happen?
 Getting REALLY hungry causes your cortisol (stress) levels to rise and this makes you feel really sick.
 Its like before you were pregnant and there was that time you felt so stressed out or hungry that you felt sick?
 Same deal here.
 Your body can’t tell if the stress is emotional or physical, it just freaks out anyway, making you feel nauseous.

 4. Snack before sleep and before you get out of bed.
-Perks of being pregnant!
+Enjoy the perks of being pregnant!
 And it actually helps.
 Having protein and good fats JUST before bed will help keep you feeling fuller for longer.
 This prevents you waking in the night feeling hungry or sick or both.
-A dessert spoon of nut butter or some yoghurt or some nuts right before bed can generally do the trick.
+A dessert spoon of nut butter or some yoghurt or some nuts right before bed generally does the trick.

-If you’re feeling nauseous before even getting out of bed, its probably due to the fact you’re going to bed earlier and its a really long time between dinner and brekky and so are waking hungry.
+If you’re feeling nauseous before even getting out of bed, its probably due to the fact you’re going to bed earlier and its a really long time between dinner and brekky and so you are waking hungry.
 Keep some plain crackers and dates next to your bed in a little container.
 Or have some juice as soon as you wake up.
-This will help stabilise your blood sugar levels on waking, calm your system and at least allow you to get up and eat a little more and start your day.
+This will help stabilise your blood sugar levels on waking, calm your system, allowing you to get up and eat a little more and start your day.

 7. Ginger.
 This works wonders for some women.
 The above study from the University of Adelaide found it to be just as effective as vitamin B6.
 Grating fresh ginger into hot water, drunk as a tea throughout the day can be helpful.
 As can those tiny cubes of crystallized ginger in the baking aisle of the supermarket, sugary but helpful.
 Try it, it might be a simple fix but you’ll likely need to combine it with the above suggestions.